nicklafferty/craftycody/content/crafts/diy-dining-table.md

 ## How-to

 There are some notes I need to put first: This project will be easier if you have more saws than just a miter saw and a jig, like me.
 There are some tricky cuts I made that would have been 1000x easier with something like a band saw.
-However, my shop space is limited as I only have half a two-car garage so I need to be choosy with what tools I buy.
+However, my shop space is limited as I only have half a two-car garage to work in so I need to be choosy with what tools I buy.

 If you make a mistake in your cuts, which is easy to do, use wood putty that matches whatever stain you choose.
 I will show you how it turns out on mine.